-Abdullah Haroon: Found himself in a paradigm shift after moving to southern California from the bay area.
-Having attended many of the class at Zaytuna College, wanted to experience the depth on knowledge again.
-Having studies many of the sciences of Islam under many teachers and scholars, his foremost teach being Skaykh Muhammed Al-Jamal the Imam of Masjid Al-Asqa in Jerusalem.
+Ali Mustafa: Found himself in a paradigm shift after moving to southern California from the bay area.
+Having attended many of the class at Zaytuna College, wanted to experience the richness of knowledge again.
+Having studies many of the sciences of Islam under many teachers and scholars, his foremost teacher being Skaykh Muhammed Al- Jamal, the Imam of Masjid Al-Asqa in Jerusalem.
 Wrote and memorized many of this lesson while being with him over 18 years.
 He enjoys reading and having in-depth conversation about the profound accepts of life.

 While completing his Master in Computer Science from the University of California, Irvine founded Zawiya Perspective.
 An initiative to bring back depth and knowledge into the lives of many seekers searching for meaning in life.
-Currently is a software engineer developing next generation software for the motor cars industry.
+Currently is a Data Scientist with the knack for story telling and visualization.
+Developing next generation of artificial intelligence and machine learning for the human development.
 He also coined the term Sip the Tea!
 Smell the Oud!

-Facilitates weekly Living Essentials sessions & Telling Stories along with tea ceremonies and mentor-ship!
+Facilitates weekly Living Essentials sessions & Lyrical Nourishment along with tea ceremonies & mentor-ship!